Cannabis (drug): Medical

 Medical cannabis, or medical marijuana, refers to the use of herbal cannabis or its preparations to treat disease or improve symptoms.
 There is no single agreed-upon definition (e.g., cannabinoids derived from cannabis and synthetic cannabinoid analogs are also used).
 The rigorous scientific study of cannabis as a medicine has been hampered by production restrictions and by the fact that it is classified as an illegal drug by many governments.

-Overall, there is mixed evidence on the benefits of cannabis-based medicines, frequent mild adverse effects, and generally low-to-moderate quality of evidence.
+Evidence supports only a few approved uses of cannabinoids and most medical claims, such as efficacy for insomnia or acute pain, lack sufficient evidence; benefits, risks, and harm-reduction strategies should be evaluated before clinical recommendations of cannabis or cannabinoids.

 There is some evidence suggesting cannabis can be used to reduce nausea and vomiting during chemotherapy, to improve appetite in people with HIV/AIDS, or to treat chronic pain and muscle spasms.
 Evidence for its use for other medical applications is insufficient for drawing conclusions about safety or efficacy.
 There is evidence supporting the use of cannabis or its derivatives in the treatment of chemotherapy-induced nausea and vomiting, neuropathic pain, and multiple sclerosis.
 Lower levels of evidence support its use for AIDS wasting syndrome, epilepsy, rheumatoid arthritis, and glaucoma.

-The medical use of cannabis is legal only in a limited number of territories, including Canada, Belgium, Australia, the Netherlands, New Zealand, Spain, and many U.S. states.
+The medical use of cannabis is legal only in a limited number of territories, including Belgium, Australia, the Netherlands, New Zealand, Spain, and many U.S. states.
 This usage generally requires a prescription, and distribution is usually done within a framework defined by local laws.

 Recreational

 Being under the effects of cannabis is usually referred to as being "high".
 Cannabis consumption has both psychoactive and physiological effects.
 The "high" experience can vary widely, based (among other things) on the user's prior experience with cannabis, and the type of cannabis consumed.
 When smoking cannabis, a euphoriant effect can occur within minutes of smoking.
 Aside from a subjective change in perception and mood, the most common short-term physical and neurological effects include increased heart rate, increased appetite, impairment of short-term and working memory, and impairment of psychomotor coordination.

 Additional desired effects from consuming cannabis include relaxation, a general alteration of conscious perception, increased awareness of sensation, increased libido and distortions in the perception of time and space.
 In some cases, cannabis can lead to dissociative states such as depersonalization and derealization.
+Cannabis at high doses can produce strong hallucinogenic effects in some people.